kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 		  -0.0082 								&\leq& \beta_1   &\leq& -0.0036
 	\end{array}

-This confidence interval, together with the bootstrapped values of :math:`b_1` give us additional insight when when make an interpretation of :math:`b_1`.
+This confidence interval, together with the bootstrapped values of :math:`b_1` give us additional insight when when making our interpretation of :math:`b_1`.

 By now you should also be wondering whether you can bootstrap the confidence interval bounds!
 That's left as exercise for interested readers.
 The above example was inspired from an example in `ASA Statistics Computing and Graphics <http://stat-computing.org/newsletter/>`_, **13** (1), 2002.